MongooseDoom/personal-goals/README.md

 Personal Goals
 ==============

+Where Jackie tries to do everything at once and doesn't mess it up.

 # Overarching Goals:
 - [x] Get Married on June 7, 2015
 - [ ] Go to Universal Studios by August 31, 2015